abhijeetnishal/social-media-app/Readme.md

 # Social Media Application

-Welcome to the "Build Your Own Social media application" project!
 This project aims to recreate the core functionality of the popular social media platform Twitter(now X.com).
 Users can register, log in, post tweets, follow other users, and interact with their timeline.
 This repository contains the codebase and configurations for both the frontend and backend of the Twitter Clone project.
 <br>

 ## Table of Contents